freelawproject/seal-rookery/README.md

 ## Using this Project

 This system is exceedingly simple.
-To use this it, install the judge pics package from pypi:
+To use this it, install the package from pypi:

     pip install seal-rookery